i2Nav-WHU/Wheel-INS/README.md

 IMU drifts quickly with time!
 Well...It's true, but what if we mount it on the wheel❓

 In Wheel-INS, the IMU is mounted on the wheel of the ground vehicle.
 There are two major advantages of doing so: 1) the wheel velocity can be obtained by the Wheel-IMU thus replace the traditional odometer (or wheel encoder); 2) the rotation modulation can be leveraged to mitigate the error accumulation of INS.
-Particularly, the wheel velocity calculated by the gyroscope outputs and the wheel radius is treated as an external observation with non-holonomic constraint (NHC) to fuse with INS through an extended Kalman filter (EKF).

 ## :boom:News:boom:
 :tada::tada: Oct.
 2023 A completely new version of the code supporting both Linux and Windows is released!